Purpose and Scope of Assignment

-- In consultation with the HoP, establish solid working relationship with the project board (Executive, Senior Users, and Senior Suppliers), client and key stakeholders
+In close coordination with the AFOC Stakeholder Engagement Officer, establish solid working relationship with the project board (Executive, Senior Users and Senior Suppliers), client and key stakeholders

-- Manage communications and ensure stakeholders are aware of project activities, progress, exceptions and are in a position to accept handover products
+Manage stakeholders engagement and project communications, ensuring all are aware of project activities, progress, exceptions, and are in a position to accept handover products

-- Report and advise the HoP and the client on issues that may impact the achievement of their outcomes (including issues of sustainability and post project requirements such as maintenance)
+Advise the client on issues that may impact the achievement of outcomes (including issues of sustainability and post project requirements such as maintenance)

-- Implement approved project plans (including the establishment of milestones) within the set tolerances
+- Implement approved programme plans (including the establishment of milestones) within tolerances set by the project board (or AFOC Head of Programmes)

 - Manage the production of the required products, taking responsibility for overall progress and use of resources and initiating corrective action where necessary